 Innovation in polymeric and composite materials can enable novel sensors, advanced manufacturing methods, and functional parts.
 At PARC, we develop multi-material composites and interfacial materials to enable new combinations of material properties in highly manufacturable ways.
 The interfaces of these materials enable unique sets of properties.

 Another example of PARC’s polymeric and composite materials work is covalently linked networks of polymers and graphene to create durable, robust materials.
-This composite material is currently being used at PARC to enable 3D printed parts whose mechanical properties render them usable products, rather than merely rapid prototypes.
+This composite material enables 3D printed parts whose mechanical properties render them usable products, rather than merely rapid prototypes.
 The interfacial properties the PARC team has engineered allow these materials to break the common relationship between stiffness, brittleness and strength.

 Our work is centered around a series of Focus Areas that we believe are the future of science and technology.